webplatform/docs/concepts/protocols/websocket/index.md

 {{Basic Page}}
 ==What is a WebSocket?==

-The web we know today is built on top of HTTP which is by design a stateless, one-off request/response based protocol to reduce the load on the servers.
-Fast-forward to today and now web applications are much more interactive than that thanks to [[apis/xhr/XMLHttpRequest | XMLHttpRequest]] and we even see multiplayer games, online chat applications and much more.
-As one might guess, some of this new type of applications require low-latency and two-way communication between the servers and the browser.
-The solution to this need is WebSockets: a secure socket implementation, that is a persistent two-way lightweight communication channel, on top of existing HTTP.
+The web we know today is built on top of HTTP, which is by design a stateless, one-off request/response-based protocol to reduce server load.
+But web applications have become more interactive thanks to [[apis/xhr/XMLHttpRequest | XMLHttpRequest]], giving rise to multiplayer games, online chat applications and more.
+These new types of applications require low-latency and two-way communication between the server and the browser.
+Hence WebSockets: a secure socket implementation that is a persistent, two-way, lightweight communication channel, on top of existing HTTP.
 The protocol allows cross-origin requests by means of [[tutorials/using_cors | CORS]].

 ==Getting Started==